kjolley/BIGSdb_documentation/administration.rst

 .. image:: /images/administration/composite_fields2.png

 Once the field has been created it needs to be defined.
-This can be done from query composite field link on the main curator's page.
+This can be done from the 'Edit' composite field link.

 .. image:: /images/administration/composite_fields3.png